c4spar/cliffy-manual/command/others.md

 ## Did you mean

-Cliffy has build-in _did-you-mean_ support to improve the user and developer experience.
+Cliffy has built-in _did-you-mean_ support to improve the user and developer experience.
 For example, cliffy prints some suggestions, when the user executes an invalid command, or the developer has a typo in the name of a type.